cjl525/CS396_Final_Project/README.md

 # CS396_Final_Project

-This project reads Scheme source code, tokenizes it, then it builds an Abstract Syntax Tree (AST) in memory, and then translates it into equivalent Python code.
-Demonstrating how two different programming paradigms (functional and imperative/OOP) can interoperate.
+This project reads Scheme source code, tokenizes it, then it builds an Abstract Syntax Tree (AST) in memory, the next thing it does is translates it into equivalent Python code.
+This shows how two different programming paradigms (functional and imperative/OOP) can interoperate.

 # Members:
      Christian Lamb